What do Dracula and The Devil Wears Prada have in common?

 A Brilliant Public Servant

-Stoker knocked around in his 20s, attending graduate school, writing theatrical reviews, publishing a few short stories and working as a civil servant.
-At age 29, he wrote a textbook called The Duties of Clerks of Petty Sessions in Ireland, which became a classic in the field.
+Before Stoker met Irving, he knocked around Dublin, attending graduate school, writing theatrical reviews, publishing a few short stories, and working as a civil servant.
+At age 29, he wrote his magnum opus, The Duties of Clerks of Petty Sessions in Ireland, which became a classic in the field.

 The same year, however, Stoker penned a flattering review of Henry Irving’s performance of Hamlet.

-Irving invited Stoker to his hotel room to talk about himself.
-He recited a poem for Stoker, The Dream of Eugene Aram, about a schoolteacher who batters an old man to death for a bit of gold.
+In gratitude, Irving invited Stoker to his hotel room for dinner and a private performance.
+He recited a poem, The Dream of Eugene Aram, about a schoolteacher who batters an old man to death for a bit of gold.
 The performance mesmerized Stoker:

 So great was the magnetism of his genius, so profound was the sense of his dominancy that I sat spellbound.
 Outwardly I was as of stone…The whole thing was new, re-created by a force of passion which was like a new power.